 The current Director of the press is Les Robinson, who started the press in 1999 before retiring in 2011 handing the keys over to Gareth Lewis.
 Sadly Gareth died in 2016 and the press has returned to Les who is now the sole Director.

-In 2018 tall-lighthouse re-issued Brendan Cleary’s Selected Poems goin’ down slow and in 2019 has published a sequence of poems by Brendan Cleary relating to the photographer Eadweard Muybridge and an exciting debut collection from Julie Morrissy, an Irish poet who is a recipient of the Next Generation Artist Award from the Arts Council of Ireland.
+In 2018 tall-lighthouse re-issued Brendan Cleary’s Selected Poems goin’ down slow and in 2019 published a sequence of poems by Brendan Cleary relating to the photographer Eadweard Muybridge Do Horses Fly? and an exciting debut collection from Julie Morrissy, an Irish poet who was a recipient of the Next Generation Artist Award from the Arts Council of Ireland.